Easy Maja Jelly Recipe (Creamy Filipino Dessert with Gulaman, Corn and Cheese)

 Ingredients for Maja Jelly

-To make this easy Maja Jelly recipe, gather the following:
+To make this creamy Maja Jelly recipe, prepare the following ingredients:

 - Jelly powder (gulaman)